akdarrah/onepost-ui/README.md

 ## Development

+After checking out the repo, run `yarn install` to install dependencies.
+Then, run `yarn test` to run the tests.
+To build the project onto your local machine, run `gulp`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/akdarrah/onepost-ui.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/akdarrah/onepost-ui/blob/master/CODE_OF_CONDUCT.md).

 ## License